dusty-nv/jetson-inference/README.md

 make
 ```

-The package will be built to either armhf or aarch64, with the following directory structure:
+Depending on architecture, the package will be built to either armhf or aarch64, with the following directory structure:

 ```
 |-build